FranzZemen/async23/doc/from-cms-to-jms.md

 quirks to the implementation behind the scenes), or simply to have the `esm` part of the package implemented `cjs` modules, proxied by `.esm` wrappers.

 I find both alternatives distasteful.
-First `.cjs` and `.mjs` are node specific constructs at the moment, and I tend to want to write portable code (to the web).
-Second, I don't like the proxy-fix solution.
-I can't get TypeScript to auto generate that, meaning I have to have a codebase for it.
+First using `.cjs` and `.mjs`, which are node specific constructs at the moment and not portable, does little to solve the state issue, it just makes it more explicitly for the library developer.
+The library user only sees exports, and has no better knowledge of it.
+The second alternative is a hack, and requires the library user to build in `cjs` so more or less negates any benefits from that perspective.

 The true dual package solution from the same code simply requires discipline and the willingness that in very rare cases a deep dependency might be using the 'other' module loader for the same